great-expectations/great_expectations/docs/docusaurus/docs/cloud/try_gx_cloud.md

 - You have a [Docker instance](https://docs.docker.com/get-docker/).

-## Generate your user access token and copy your organization ID
+## Get your user access token and copy your organization ID

 You'll need your user access token and organization ID to set your environment variables.
 Access tokens shouldn't be committed to version control software.